Light-tight skipper-CCDs for X-ray detection in space: Light-tight skipper-CCDs

 Skipper Charge-Coupled Devices (CCDs) are silicon pixelated detectors with ultra-low noise.
 Unlike traditional CCDs, they enable multiple non-disruptive readouts of the same charge packet to achieve deep sub-electron resolution.
 This allows determining the charge produced after an interaction in the silicon bulk with unprecedented sensitivity~\cite{janesick_1990,Tiffenberg:2017aac}.
 Skipper-CCDs are uniquely suited for experiments that require high precision and sensitivity to low-energy signals, such as in neutrino detection~\cite{Atucha} and single-photon imaging~\cite{GhostImaging,QuantumImaging}.

 Skipper-CCDs are also suitable for light-dark matter searches.
 In this scenario, dark matter particles are hypothesized to interact with electrons in silicon, producing only a few electron-hole pairs.
 To achieve the required sensitivity, we build arrays of skipper-CCDs that add up to a silicon mass ranging from a few grams to a few kilograms~\cite{senseicollaboration2023sensei,2tcc-bqck,aguilar2022oscura}.
 We deploy them in underground facilities with multiple layers of shielding to attenuate environmental radiation.
 We also cool them to reduce the dark current.
-Recently, we demonstrated that infrared light from the blackbody radiation of warm materials in the vessel can leak into the sensors.
-This can significantly contribute to the single-electron background, one of the dominant backgrounds in these searches~\cite{sensei1epaper}.
+Recently, we demonstrated that infrared light from the blackbody radiation of warm materials in the vessel can leak into the sensors and significantly contribute to the single-electron background, one of the dominant backgrounds in these searches~\cite{sensei1epaper}.
+Improving the shield near the sensors reduced this background by one order of magnitude, from $\sim10^{-4}$ to $\sim10^{-5}$ electrons/pix/day, but a dedicated shield is still needed to mitigate residual light leaks.
+The next generation of experiments, such as OSCURA~\cite{OSCURA_Loi}, aims to achieve an additional order-of-magnitude reduction in the single-electron background with a 10\,kg target mass.
+In this case, detectors will be cooled with nitrogen, and scintillating light will introduce an additional background.
+In this sense, a dedicated light shield would block both the vessel's infrared emission and the nitrogen's scintillation light.

-In space-based applications, CCDs face a different set of challenges regarding background noise.
-In this scenario, detectors are exposed to optical photons, such as those from the sun.
-In particular, this background may interfere with X-ray signals by saturating the sensor and degrading the energy resolution~\cite{Chandra, ALPINE20254793}.
-In addition, in imaging applications, background light can also interfere with the signal of interest from the astronomical source~\cite{Sierks2011}.